Does Chrome Remote Desktop work well on local network?

 Step 5.
 On the local PC, open the Chrome browser and navigate here.
 Then log in to the same Google account.
 Once logged in, you can see the available computers.

 Step 6.
 Click on the computer set up previously, and enter its PIN.
 Then you could start your remote control.
+Now you must know how to use Chrome Remote Desktop on same network.

 Q&A: More details about Chrome Remote Desktop on local network